guidance-guarantee-programme/pension_guidance/content/appointments.md

 - discuss which options might be suitable for  you
 - give you tips on what you can do next

-Afterwards you’ll get a letter with a summary of what you talked about.
+Afterwards you’ll get a summary of what was discussed.

 ^ Pension Wise guidance specialists are impartial.
 They don’t recommend any products or companies and won’t tell you how to invest your money.